mohdarshad86/mern-e-commerce/README.md

 ---

-Thank you for your interest in this backend application, You can give a star if you like this application.
+Thank you for your interest , You can give a star if you like this mern application.
 In case if you have any questions or need further assistance, feel free to reach out.
 Happy coding!